iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Fourier Series, PDE Flavor.md

 \right)
 \quad x \in [0, L) \tag{1}
 $$
 This is the saw wave.
+The reader should try plotting it out for a good view and check the correctness of our claim.
 Observe that, the coefficients of the series is having a harmonic series like convergence.
 The saw wave is not continuous.
 Consider at the behavior of the curve at the point of discontinuity, and remember the **Gibbs Phenomena**.

 When $a_n \rightarrow \mathcal(\frac{1}{n})$, when the convergence of the Fourier series is behaving like harmonic series, it's always the case that this series has a discontinuity.
-This is noted by the professor.
+This is noted by the professor of the class, wihtout much explaination.
 When we take the derivative on the above series, we have:
 $$
 1 \underset{?}{=}
 2 \sum_{n = 1}^{\infty}